-- A. Upon submission, the Community Development Director shall date stamp the application form and verify that all of the appropriate application review fee(s) haves been submitted.
-Upon receipt of all review fees and an application form, t+ he Community Development Director will then review the application and all information submitted with it and evaluate whether the application is complete enough to process.
-Within thirty days of receipt of the application and all applicable review fees, the Community Development Director shall complete this initial review and issue to the applicant a written statement indicating whether the application is complete. - B. The applicant has one hundred eighty days from the date the application was made to submit the missing information or the application shall be rejected and the unused portion of the application fee returned to the applicant.
+A. Upon submission, the Community Development Director shall date stamp the application form and verify that all of the appropriate application review fee(s) have been submitted.
+Upon receipt of all review fees and an application form, the Community Development Director will then review the application and all information submitted with it and evaluate whether the application is complete enough to process.
+Within thirty days of receipt of the application and all applicable review fees, the Community Development Director shall complete this initial review and issue to the applicant a

+- written statement indicating whether the application is complete enough to process, and if not, what information shall be submitted to make the application complete. - B. The applicant has one hundred eighty days from the date the application was made to submit the missing information or the application shall be rejected and the unused portion of the application fee returned to the applicant.
 If the applicant submits the requested information within the one hundred eighty-day period, the Community Development Director shall again verify whether the application, as augmented, is complete.
 Each such review and verification shall follow the procedure in subsection A. of this section.